-The facility is comprised of six total buildings, including administrative offices for CDF and ICE staff, which are both located inside of security.
-The facility utilizes (b) (7)(E)
+The facility is comprised of six total buildings, including administrative offices for CDF and ICE staff, which are both located inside of security. (b) (7)(E) which are primarily used for historical purposes, and are not used as a replacement for personnel, but rather to enhance safety for detainees and staff.